-Other agencies were also created.
-State Bureau of Investigation (SBI) investigates other types of crime among top officials and corruption among anti-corruption officials, Asset Recovery and management agency (ARMA) looks for, seizes, and manages assets, Economic security bureau (ESBU) prevents and investigates economic crime.
-Doubts exist regarding their political independence and efficiency.
+The government has established several other anti-corruption agencies.
+The State Bureau of Investigation (SBI) investigates other types of crime among top officials as well as corruption among anti-corruption officials themselves, The Asset Recovery and Management Agency (ARMA) looks for, seizes, and manages misappropriated assets, and the Economic Security Bureau (ESBU) prevents and investigates economic crime.
+The public continues to have doubts regarding the political independence and efficiency of these agencies.

-Digitalization of public services became a common solution for low-level corruption, based on the assumption that less interaction with state officials and more automation gives people better and more transparent public services.
-To accommodate the need for transparent and predictable services whole ecosystems were created with electronic registries, citizen-facing interfaces, and transparency tools, such as the public procurement system Prozorro, public auction system Prozorro.Sale, and a unified construction management system.
-This culminated in the development of the Diia app by the Ministry of Digital Transformation, aiming to put all interaction with the state inside one app.
-Many of these solutions were recognized internationally.
-Prozorro won World Procurement Award 2016, Prozorro.Sale was the winner of the Open Government Partnership Awards-2021, while Diia won Red Dot Design Award in 2021.
+The digitalization of public services soon became a common solution to low-level corruption, based on the assumption that automation limits corrupt actors’ opportunities to pressure taxpayers for bribes, and generally provides better and more transparent public services.
+To accommodate the enormous need for transparent and predictable services, experts created whole ecosystems with electronic registries, user-friendly interfaces, and transparency tools.
+One example of such high-level innovation is the public procurement system Prozorro, and its public auction system Prozorro.Sale.
+These advances culminated in the the Ministry of Digital Transformation’s Diia app, which is designed to put all interactions with the state inside one app.
+Many of these solutions have been recognized internationally.
+Prozorro won the World Procurement Award 2016, Prozorro.Sale won the Open Government Partnership Awardsin 2021, and Diia won a Red Dot Design Award in 2021.

-Transparency and good communication became the new currency of statecraft after the revolution, at least for some institutions.
-It became standard for politicians and officials to blog about their activities, sometimes taking an active part in discussions with citizens and among themselves.
+Transparency and effective communication became the new currency of statecraft after the revolution, at least for some institutions.
+It became standard for politicians and officials to blog about their activities, sometimes taking part in public discussions with citizens and among themselves.
 To foster trust, many started to publish online dashboards and infographics about their activity.
-Amendments to access to information legislation paved the way for open data to be used by businesses, journalists, and NGOs.
-They created countless transparency tools in many sectors: business intelligence, ecology, medicine, transportation, and public procurement.
-The availability of open data became the cornerstone of many government initiatives and reforms, and in 2022 was rated 2nd in the European open data Maturity Index.
+Amendments to laws on access to information paved the way for businesses, journalists, and NGOs to use open data.
+They created countless transparency tools across many sectors: business intelligence, ecology, medicine, transportation, and public procurement.
+The availability of open data became the cornerstone of many government initiatives and reforms, and in 2022 Ukraine wassecond on the European open data Maturity Index.

 Increasing transparency was an obvious success.
-But questionable procurement can still happen in a transparent procurement system, while corrupt institutions can bury their wrongdoings in troves of data.
-Mediocre performance in the Corruption Perception Index shows that transparency isn’t a silver bullet against corruption.
+Even in a transparent system, however, questionable procurement can still occur.
+Corrupt institutions can still bury their wrongdoings in troves of data.
+Ukraine’s mediocre performance in the Corruption Perception Index shows that transparency is not a silver bullet against corruption.

-Many persons had (and still have) entrenched interests, protected by obscurity, and the institutions going transparent were the first to experience public scrutiny.
-The struggle for openness and transparency looked more like a mountain climb than an easy stroll from the inside, including advocacy campaigns and litigations.
+Many Ukrainians had (and still have) entrenched interests, protected by obscurity, and the institutions working toward transparency were the first to experience public scrutiny.
+The struggle for openness and transparency, including advocacy campaigns and litigations, began to look more like a climb up a mountain than an easy stroll.

-Events of 2022 show that this mountain climb is far from over, and a society can become less transparent and accountable in a matter of days.
-On the 24th of February 2022, national security matters became much more important than transparency, and expediency prevailed over accountability.
-Not only information and data availability were restricted, but the procedures which created this data also became simplified.
-The multi-stage public procurement in Prozorro was substituted by the direct signing of contracts, professional competitions for public offices by simple appointments.
-Submitting declarations of income and assets, which were the cornerstone of rooting out corruption, became optional under martial law.
-Data availability was restricted to some extent in many institutions.
+The events of 2022 show that this mountain climb is far from over, and a society can become less transparent and accountable in a matter of days.
+On the February 24, 2022, national security matters became much more important than transparency, and expediency prevailed over accountability.
+The government in Kyiv restricted information and data availability, and simplified the procedures that created this data.
+The direct signing of contracts replaced the multi-stage public procurement process in Prozorro, and simple appointments replaced professional competitions for public offices.
+Requiring declarations of income and assets, the cornerstone of rooting out corruption, became optional under martial law.
+Many institutions restricted their data availability to some extent .

-The situation is slowly changing for the better but is still far from pre-war normal, and even farther from ideal.
-Finding modes of openness that don’t compromise security, while not allowing entrenched interests to use security concerns in the name of obscurity will be a major challenge for Ukraine, upon which the success of postwar recovery will hinge.
+The situation is slowly improving, but remains far from the prewar normal state, and even farther from the ideal.
+Finding modes of openness that do not compromise security, but prevent entrenched interests from using security concerns to cover up wrongdoing, will be a major challenge for Ukraine.
+Ukraine’s postwar recovery will hinge on its success.